Sungwon-Han/FeatLLM/README.md

-# Large Language Model Can Be a Rule-based Prompt Engineer for Few-Shot Tabular Learning #
+# Large Language Models Can Automatically Engineer Features for Few-Shot Tabular Learning #

 This repo is the PyTorch code of our paper, currently under review.